News

 Advertising

 If you’ve ever been lucky enough to fly to Europe’s sparkling shores, you’ll also have been brave enough to have endured the heinously long, multi-stage journey time to get there.
 But thanks to Qantas, the Sydney to London passage is set to get a whole lot smoother over the next few years.
-Almost eight years ago, Qantas announced its ambitious plan to launch direct flights from Sydney to London.
-Clocking in at just over 20 hours, it will claim the title of the longest non-stop passenger flight in the world.
-The initial 2025 launch was pushed back due to technical issues and pandemic-related delays, but now a new launch date has been announced for the first half of 2027.
+Almost eight years ago, Qantas announced its ambitious plan to launch direct flights from Sydney to London and New York.
+Clocking in at just over 20 hours, the Sydney to London route will claim the title of the longest non-stop passenger flight in the world.
+The initial 2025 launch was pushed back due to technical issues and pandemic-related delays, but with new supply chain hiccups, take-off of the first route is now expected towards the tail end of 2027.
+Qantas still hasn't confirmed whether London or New York gets the honour first.

 Currently, the world’s longest flight is Singapore Airlines’ direct service from Singapore to New York, which covers around 15,300 kilometres in roughly 18.5 hours.
 Qantas’ 17.5-hour journey from Perth to London is the world’s third longest, while the 17-hour Perth to Paris route and the 16-hour Melbourne to Dallas flight follow close behind.